reflex-dev/reflex-web/blog/2024-06-04-using-table-component.md

 ## Adding a New Customer
-3. adding a new customer (State.handle_add_submit, State.add_customer, add_fields, add_customer)

 Next let's explore how to add a user to our database and therefore to our table.
 We have a function `add_customer_button`, which is a UI element that is rendered in the `main_table` function defined in the section above.

-In this `add_customer_button` function there is a `rx.dialog` which opens when the `rx.button` "Add New Customer" is pressed.
+In this `add_customer_button` function there is an `rx.dialog` which opens when the `rx.button` "Add New Customer" is pressed.
 When the dialog is opened there is an `rx.form.root` with several `form_field` functions called inside.
 The `form_field` function returns an `rx.form.field`.
 It takes in several arguments, but most importantly takes in a `name` argument.
 The `name` prop is needed to submit with its owning form as part of a `name/value` pair.
 The content typed into the `rx.input` is submitted as the `value` in that `name/value` pair when the `rx.form` is submitted.

-come back to the bit about rx.radio, and explain why it is different!!!!!!
+The same is done for the `rx.radio` component, where the `name` is set and the radio item selected is passed as the `value` when the `rx.form` is submitted.

 To submit the `rx.form` with all the `name/value` pairs added, the "Submit Customer" button is pressed which is inside of an `rx.dialog.close` and an `rx.form.submit`, so it closes the dialog and it submits the form.
-When the form is submitted it runs the code `on_submit=State.add_customer_to_db,` running the event handler `add_customer_to_db,`.
+When the form is submitted it runs the code `on_submit=State.add_customer_to_db,` running the event handler `add_customer_to_db`.
 This event handler sets the `State` var `current_user` to equal the form data just submitted in the `rx.form`.
-This event handler also does a database query to add the current `self.current_user`, which we just set to be the form response.
+This event handler also does a database query to add the current `self.current_user`, which we just set to be the form response, to the database.
 Before this a check is done to see if the `email` the user has added is already an `email` in the database, and if it is then an `rx.window_alert` is thrown.

 Finally once the new user is added to the database, the `load_entries` event handler is run again which loads all the data from the database and fills the table.